sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 $$\mathbf{y} = \begin{pmatrix} y_1 \\ y_2 \\ y_3 \end{pmatrix}$$
 This represents the *unknown* quantity that we want to be able to predict.
 In the health care costs example, $y_1$ would be the costs of the first patient, $y_2$ the costs of the second patient, and so forth.
 The variables $x_{11}$ and $x_{12}$ might represent the first patient's age and sex respectively, where $x_{i1}$ is the patient's age, and $x_{i2} = 1$ if the ith patient is male and 0 if female.

 Machine learning is about using $X$ to predict $Y$.
-We call this "y-hat", or simply the prediction.
+We call this "y-hat", or simply the *prediction*.
 This is based on a function of the data $X$.

 $$\hat{Y} = f(X)$$